youliangtan/robot_arm_workcell_manager/README.md

    - added a few urdf files from universal_robot/ur_description & ur_e_description to cssdbot_description to make it a more standalone pkg.
 (It still depends on meshes for the arm in universal_robot's pkg tho.
 Thinking to move it over.)

    [some more improvements to be done]
-   - tune the PID/ and physics params for physical models, seems to jitter slightly.
+   - tune the PID for the arms / and physics params for physical models, seems to jitter slightly.

 2. Two arm launch rviz/RAWM namespaced [ongoing]